-Acuity Factor – an amount added to the tier for individuals with high clinical support needs based on medical and/or behavioral concerns, notated by “a next to the tier assignment.
-The acuity factor can also impact the rate and/or unit of a service base rate for services where that may be applicable.
+Acuity Factor – an amount added to tier for individuals with high clinical support needs based on medical and/or behavioral concerns, notated by “next to tier assignment.
+The acuity factor can also impact the rate and/or unit of services base rate for services where that may be applicable.

-Bump-Up – a short-term increase in an individual’s budget if he/she experiences changes in life circumstances that result in a need for additional temporary services that exceed his/her budget.
-A bump-up is capped at $5,000 per individual, will be effective for up to one year, and can only be provided once every three years.
+Bump-Up – at short-term increase in individual’s budget if he/she experiences changes in life circumstances that result in additional temporary services that exceed his/her budget.
+A bump-up is capped at $5,000 per individual, will be effective for up to one year, and can provided once every three years.

 CCW – the Division of Developmental Disabilities initiative included in the Comprehensive Medicaid Waiver (CMW) that provides needed supports and services for individuals eligible for DDD who are not on the Community Care Waiver (CCW).

 Centers for Medicare and Medicaid Services (CMS) – the federal agency within the U.S. Department of Health and Human Services that administers the Medicare program and works in partnership with state governments to administer Medicaid, the State Children’s Health Insurance Program (SCHIP), and health insurance portability standards.

 Children’s System of Care (CSOC) – the Division within the New Jersey Department of Children and Families that serves children (under 21) with emotional and behavioral health care challenges and their families and children (under 21) with developmental and intellectual disabilities and their families.
 Services include community-based services, in-home services, out-of-home residential services, and family support services.

 College of Direct Support (CDS) – a collection of web-based courses designed for direct support staff, people with disabilities, their families and others who support people with disabilities.
 The course work connects learners with a nationally recognized curriculum that empowers people to lead more independent and self-directed lives.